 My sister always says that it is better to buy a whole crab instead of the pre-packaged, or canned.
 You get more crabmeat for your money, that is if you have the time or the patience to clean and de-shell the crab.

 Dungeness Stuffed Crab or Baked Crabmeat is a quick and delightful appetizer.
-If you are entertaining, you can prepare this dish advance and keep it warm until your guests arrive.
-If you are making it for lunch, snack or dinner to serve your family or for yourself, it is beneficial to clean the crab in advance to save time.
+If you are entertaining, you can prepare this dish in advance and keep it warm until your guests arrive.
+If you are making it for lunch, snack, or dinner to serve your family or for yourself, it is beneficial to clean the crab in advance to save time.

 If you have someone, like my sister Erika who does not mind cleaning seafood, then you will be the happiest person on earth.
-I don’t care about cleaning fish, but when you have shellfish like crab, lobster, the task can be quite challenging.
+I don’t care about cleaning fish, but when you have shellfish like crab, and lobster, the task can be quite challenging.
 It is challenging because you can to make sure that the meat comes out whole – much better when preparing exotic and elegant dishes.